Elton John and Miley Cyrus' Rock the 2018 Grammys With ''Tiny Dancer'' Duet

-Dimitrios Kambouris/Getty Images for NARAS, Kevin Mazur/Getty Images for NARAS
+Kevin Mazur/Getty Images for NARAS

 What do you get when a crocodile rocks the shores of Malibu?
 A heavenly collab with Miley Cyrus and Sir Elton John!